YangXiaozhou/yangxiaozhou.github.io/_posts/2020-09-17-knowledge-repository.md

 \end{align*}
 $$

-Now, from the previous two results, we can show that the trace MSE of the ridge estimates can be decomposed into two parts: **variance** and **bias**, and obtain explicit formula for them.
-The availability of exact formula for MSE allows things like regularization path to be computed easily.
+Now, from the previous two results, we can show that the trace MSE of the ridge estimates can be decomposed into two parts: **variance** and **bias**, and obtain an explicit formula for them.
+The availability of the exact formula for MSE allows things like regularization path to be computed easily.

 Specifically, we have